jsommers/cbook/intro.rst

 C is "simple" in that the number of components in the language is small-- If two language features accomplish more-or-less the same thing, C will include only one.
 C's syntax is terse and the language does not restrict what is "allowed" -- the programmer can pretty much do whatever they want.

 C's type system and error checks exist only at compile-time.
 The compiled code runs in a stripped down run-time model with no safety checks for bad type casts, bad array indices, or bad pointers.
 There is no garbage collector to manage memory.
-Instead the programmer mangages heap memory manually.
+Instead the programmer manages heap memory manually.
 All this makes C fast but fragile.

 Analysis -- Where C Fits